Signature gatherers forced to take hiatus

 INDEPENDENT CANDIDATES

-Independent candidates also must circulate petitions.
-By May 1, independent candidates must submit signatures of at least 3% of the number of voters who participated in the 2018 gubernatorial election in the district for which they are running, but no more than 10,000 signatures.
+Independent candidates must also circulate petitions.
+By May 1, independent candidates must submit signatures of at least 3% of the number of voters who participated in the 2018 gubernatorial election in the district for which they're running, but no more than 10,000 signatures.
 In the 2018 gubernatorial election, 891,509 people voted; 3% would be 26,745 for a statewide office, but the maximum required is 10,000.

-U.S. Senate candidate Dan Whitfield, an independent from Bella Vista, said this week that he had canceled all of his upcoming campaign events.
-Whitfield in an interview said that his campaign will instead focus on gathering signatures by mail.
+Hopeful U.S. Senate candidate Dan Whitfield, an independent from Bella Vista, said this week that he had canceled all of his upcoming campaign events.
+Whitfield in an interview said that his campaign will instead focus on gathering signatures via mail.

 Whitfield, who is trying to challenge U.S. Sen. Tom Cotton, R-Ark., said he had already gathered about 3,500 of the requisite 10,000 signatures.
 The virus, he said, has brought everything to halt.

-Whitfield and several petitioning groups have asked the secretary of state's office to offer time extensions or lower the threshold because of the extraordinary circumstance.
+Whitfield and several petitioning groups have asked the secretary of state's office to offer time extensions or lower the threshold due to the extraordinary circumstance.

-But Kevin Niehaus, a spokesman for the office, said the office could offer no extensions because it must meet several statutory deadlines.
+But Kevin Niehaus, a spokesman for the office, said its hands were tied because it must meet several statutory deadlines.
 The secretary of state must certify any ballot initiatives to county election commissions by Aug.
 20, for instance, and counties, under federal law, must send out absentee ballots by Sept.
 18.

 "This is not something that the secretary of state's office is exploring because we don't have the authority to push back the signature submission date," Niehaus said in an email.
 "We certainly agree that the covid-19 pandemic puts those gathering signatures for ballot initiatives and independent candidates in a tough position however pushing back the submission deadline would make it impossible for the secretary of state's office to meet our statutory deadlines."